Bira/octopus-carnival/_posts/2022-02-23-phantom-brigade.md

 No one knows exactly how the fall of Nerath happened (or, if they do, they're keeping it a secret).
 What is known is that a combination of traumatic events that might have included both monster attacks and natural disasters left the entire imperial family unaccounted for.
-The vast Nerathi armies were left leaderless and without direction, all the simmering conflicts between other noble families blew up with no one to keep them in line, and soon the complex infrastructure that united all regions of the empire stopped being maintained and crumbled, turning its cities and provinces into a scattered points of light.
+Nerath's armies were left leaderless and without direction, and all the simmering conflicts between its noble houses blew up with no one to keep them in line.
+Soon the complex infrastructure that united all regions of the empire stopped being maintained and crumbled, turning its cities and provinces into the scattered points of light we know today.

 Nerath had several knightly orders at the time of its fall, and none where more prestigious than the Knights of the Empire.
 Imperial Knights were paladins and